rafaelcalcada/rvx/tests/spi_manager/README.md

    run -all
    ```

-A successful test run will display: `Passed all SPI Manager unit tests`
+A successful test run ends with the message: `Passed RTL testbench for the RVX SPI Manager`.

 If you have `vivado` in your `PATH`, you can also run the testbench from the command line: